20 Chickens That Lay Colored Eggs: Brown, Blue, Green, Pink Egg Layers

 7. Rhode Island Red

 One of the world’s most successful breeds of chicken, the Rhode Island Red, came about in 19th century New England.
 Most notably in Rhode Island, hence their name.
-The Livestock Conservancy has this breed on their watch list (10).
+The Livestock Conservancy has this breed on its watch list (10).

 One of the hardier breeds, the Rhode Island Red handles cold and heat well and produces eggs in less than ideal conditions.
 Their combs are susceptible to frostbite, however.